 - Do realize that it is normal and natural to feel badly about things outside your control.
 If, however, you dwell on this and start blaming the outside factors for your feelings and thoughts, or dwell on negative thoughts and feelings, your life can become more difficult.

-helpful to you.
+- Do realize that there is nothing that you can do about the weather.
+You can look at your own attitude and decide if your present attitude, thoughts and feelings arehelpful to you.
 You can make the deliberate change to have more helpful thoughts, feelings and actions.
 These might include doing an enjoyable activity, spending time with friends or family.
 To help with the shift, take a five minute belly breathing session or simply place the image of a big STOP sign in your mind, followed by shifting to something different.

 - Do make a list of things that you like to think, see, do and play at so that whendifficult external situations arise you canrefocus your energies in a more positive direction and feel better about yourself.

-life and live according to what is important to you.
+- Do focus on what you are thankful for in yourlife and live according to what is important to you.
 You can refocus yourenergies on things over which you exert influence.

 In sum, do put your energies where they will have the most positive effect for you.
 Choose this direction and refrain from focusing on things over which you have no control.